Migrant Offshore Aid Station: Mission in the Aegean Sea: December 2015 to March 2016

-MOAS funding raising revenue was significantly increased following an increase in public awareness of the need for sea rescue in the aftermath of t hedeath of Alan Kurdi, enabling MOAS to expand its work to the Aegean Sea between December 2015 and April 2016.
+MOAS funding raising revenue was significantly increased following an increase in public awareness of the need for sea rescue in the aftermath of the death of Alan Kurdi, enabling MOAS to expand its work to the Aegean Sea between December 2015 and April 2016.

 On 2 January, it announced that it has assisted a boat of 39 migrants, 11 of whom were injured by the violent impact on the sharp island rocks.
 A three-month old infant boy was severely hypothermic and was stabilized.
 On 12 January 2016, MOAS assisted a vessel of Syrian refugees who had washed ashore on the island of Agathonisi.
 The group included a two-year-old boy who became the first known migrant casualty that year.

 For this mission, MOAS used the Topaz Responder, a 51-meter custom-made emergency response vessel, which hosts two high-speed rescue launches.
 These smaller rescue vessels are named Alan and Galip, in honour of the Kurdi brothers.

 In April 2016, the sharp fall in attempted crossings in the aftermath of the EU-Turkey deal and unfolding mass tragedies in the Central Mediterranean prompted the repositioning of all MOAS assets to the Central Mediterranean.